Bre4dGC/line-extractor/README.md

 - If the input file has fewer lines than the specified offset, the output file will be empty.
 - The program handles basic error cases, such as missing file arguments or unreadable files.
 - The program processes each file independently, creating separate output files for each input file.
+- When `MERGE_LINES` is enabled, a newline character is added at the end of the merged line.